arielsrv/valordolarhoy/ValorDolarHoy/ClientApp/QUICK_START.md

 # 🚀 Quick Start Guide - ValorDolarHoy ClientApp

-## ✅ Actualización Completada
+## ✅ Update Completed

-La aplicación React ha sido actualizada exitosamente con:
+The React application has been successfully updated with:
 - ✅ React 18.3.1
 - ✅ React Router 6.28.0
 - ✅ Redux 5.0.1